GautamGupta/bb-legacy-plugins/avatar-upload/trunk/readme.txt

 1. Open up the `my-plugins/bb-avatar-upload.php` file and configure the "Configuration Settings".
 At least make sure the `$avatar_dir` variable is correct.

-    IMPORTANT: to use Identicons, you must leave the 'use_default' (avatar) option as '0' so that the user's automatically created identicon is displayed and not the generic default image.
+    IMPORTANT: to use Identicons, you must set the 'use_default' (avatar) option to '0' so that the user's automatically created identicon is displayed and not the generic default image.
     Obviously, to go back to using a generic default set the option to '1' again.